taliaa10/Weather-Rent-API/README.md

 2. Which cities have a rent lower than $2000?
 3. Cities that have rent equal $1500?

-This request a list of cities based on the specified rent amount.
+This request returns a list of cities based on the specified rent amount.
+Rent is in USD.

 https://<span></span>weather-rent-app.herokuapp.com/api/weather-rent/[YOURAPIKEY]?rent[lt]=[rentcost]

 #### Parameters

-- **YOURAPIKEY** - provided upon request
+- **YOURAPIKEY** - provided upon request.

-- **rent** - integer of the desired rent
+- **rent** - integer of the desired rent.

-valid query keys for the rent parameter
+valid query keys for the rent parameter include:
 ```
 rent=2000 rent equals 2000
 rent[lt]=2000 rent is less than 2000